Jeffrey Hubbell

-Jeffrey Alan Hubbell is an American bioengineer working immunoengineering.
-His research has focused on topics from physical biology, biomaterials, regenerative medicine, and translational immunology.
+Jeffrey Alan Hubbell is an American bioengineer working in immunoengineering.
+His research has focused on topics including physical biology, biomaterials, regenerative medicine, and translational immunology.

 Early life and education

 He received his bachelor's degree from Kansas State University and his PhD from Rice University, both in chemical engineering.
 His doctoral mentor was Larry V. McIntire, in a project addressing the biophysics of thrombosis.

 Career

 Upon completing his PhD, Hubbell joined the Chemical Engineering Department at the University of Texas.
 In 1995, he moved to the Division of Chemistry and Chemical Engineering at Caltech, and then in 1997 to the Institute of Biomedical Engineering at ETH Zurich and the University of Zurich.

 In 2003 Hubbell joined the faculty at Switzerland's École Polytechnique Fédérale de Lausanne (EPFL) where he served as the founding director of the Institute of Bioengineering.
 Hubbell remained in Switzerland until 2014 when he accepted a position at the University of Chicago faculty of the Pritzker School of Molecular Engineering as their Barry L. MacLean Professor for Molecular Engineering Innovation and Enterprise.
 By 2017, Hubbell was the recipient of the Society for Biomaterials’ Founders Award for his "long-term, landmark contributions to the discipline of biomaterials."
 He was specifically recognized for designing materials to assemble and function so they could stimulate the immune system to fight infection or malignancy and coining the term "immuno-modulatory materials."
 In the same year, Hubbell was awarded the Acta Biomaterialia Gold Medal and appointed the inaugural Bell Professor in Tissue Engineering at the University of Chicago.